 What makes Vape Credit Card Processing High Risk?

-As the vape industry grows and federal laws evolve surrounding the legality of tobacco, shisha and cannabis; the likelihood of changes or increases in regulation of vaporizers continues to loom overhead.
-Vape businesses should remain aware to any changes or additional guidelines that might become required of merchants in the future from either the government or payment processing network that might effect their retail or online stores.
+As the vape industry grows and federal laws evolve surrounding the legality of tobacco, shisha, and cannabis; the likelihood of changes or increases in regulation of vaporizers continues to loom overhead.
+Vape businesses should remain aware of any changes or additional guidelines that might become required of merchants in the future from either the government or payment processing network that might affect their retail or online stores.